sarahmdht/SuiteCRM/README.md

     * Seamless document replacement workflow
     * Sending email to client to download his copy of the signed document

+    b.
+Custom CSS for Dashboard
+    * Making certain reports take full width of screen.

 6. Subpanel-Autofill:
 * Developed parent-to-child data autofill system
 * Implemented in QuickCreate forms for improved data entry efficiency
 * Configurable field mapping and inheritance rules

+7. Dashboard:
+* Adding counters for slected modules to be displayed in boxes in different background color gradients.

 ## Technical Implementation
 All enhancements follow SuiteCRM best practices for: